 In the ancient past, millions of years ago, continents barely moved but what little movement there was created major changes in our climate.

 The isthmus of Panama in the Caribbean Sea was not yet formed.
 The ocean currents that went through Central America affected the Earth’s temperatures differently than today.
-When Panama was permanently formed it created a complex situation throughout the Northern Hemisphere where we had a series of ice ages throughout the past million years with warm ages (called Interglacials) in between.
+When Panama was permanently formed, it created a complex situation throughout the ocean currents of the Northern Hemisphere causing a series of ice ages throughout the past million years with warm ages (called Interglacials) in between.

 Throughout the recent past, thousands, tens and hundreds of thousands of years ago, continents have barely moved and ocean currents rarely change.
 The Sun hardly changes at all and the Earth’s wobbling and tilting only cause changes throughout a period of tens of thousands of years.
-This means that the major effect on the Earth’s warmth or cold in recent decades is going to be the levels of CO2 which have risen by 26% since 1960.
+This means that the major effect on the Earth’s warmth or cold in recent decades is going to be the level of CO2 which has risen from 315 parts per million in 1960 to 410 parts per million in 2018.

 During this period we did not mind changes to the Earth’s climate because if the weather did not suit us or the animals we hunted migrated, we could pick up our spears and gathering baskets and move elsewhere.
 There were very few of us and we could change where we lived without much of a problem.